 There is an Etecsa office at Calle Ignacio Agramonte, and on this page, you’ll find ETECSA’s complete list of hotspots.
 To narrow it down, you need to choose Camagüey from both dropdown menus Provincia and Municipio.
 Then, you’ll see all the places where you can access the internet.

 Camagüey was only one of many lovely places I’ve visited in Cuba.
 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: